 ✔AVD Remote Desktop Client automatic client update

 AVD Remote Desktop Client – Display Settings

 NOTE! – Right client on your AVD Remote Resources listed down in the client and select Settings.
-In the settings menu, you can adjust the display setting as you need.
+You can adjust the display setting in the settings menu as you need.

 The following are my favorite display settings for Microsoft Remote Desktop Client when I test AVD Remote Desktops/Remote Apps.